erendemirel/garde/README.md

 - **JSON Configuration**: Permissions defined in `permissions.json` with descriptions

 #### Group-Based Access Control:
 Admins can manage a user only if they share at least one group with that user.
-They may add a group only if they themselves are in that group, and they may remove any groups once that shared-group requirement is met.
+They may add a group only if they themselves are in that group, and they may remove any groups once that shared-group requirement is met:

 | Admin Groups | Target User Groups | Can Admin Modify Permissions? | Can Admin Modify Groups? |
 |--------------|-------------------|-------------------------------|--------------------------|